McRib: Limited availability

 Speculation on the limited availability of the McRib includes theories concerning the fluctuating price and unreliable supply chains of bulk pork, manipulation of availability windows to turn the product into a better loss leader for the company, and the generation of renewed enthusiasm and higher sales as a result of scarcity.

 An informal study from 2011 entitled "A Conspiracy of Hogs: The McRib as Arbitrage" illustrates a correlation between the price of pork and the timing of McDonald's offering the sandwich; all five of the US McRib offerings between 2005 and 2011 occurred during low points in the price of bulk pork.

-According to McDonald's, the sandwich's limited availability is due to their desire to provide a varied menu throughout the year.
+According to McDonald's, the sandwich's limited availability is due to its desire to provide a varied menu throughout the year.